 Dayton is a somewhat small city located in the state of Tennessee.
 With a population of 7,384 people and three constituent neighborhoods, Dayton is the 86th largest community in Tennessee.

-When you are in Dayton, you'll notice that it is more blue-collar than most other communities in America.
-35.55% of Dayton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Dayton is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Dayton who work in office and administrative support (13.89%), sales jobs (9.29%), and management occupations (7.56%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dayton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dayton is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Dayton who work in office and administrative support (14.84%), sales jobs (9.43%), and management occupations (9.27%).

-Dayton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Dayton doesn't have a public transportation system that people use for their commute.

-The per capita income in Dayton in 2010 was $15,817, which is low income relative to Tennessee and the nation.
-This equates to an annual income of $63,268 for a family of four.
-Dayton also has one of the higher rates of people living in poverty in the nation, with 30.87% of its population below the federal poverty line.
+The per capita income in Dayton in 2010 was $16,119, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $64,476 for a family of four.
+However, Dayton contains both very wealthy and poor people as well.
+Dayton also has one of the higher rates of people living in poverty in the nation, with 35.13% of its population below the federal poverty line.

+Dayton is a somewhat ethnically-diverse city.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dayton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dayton include English, German, Scottish, and Dutch.
+Important ancestries of people in Dayton include German, English, Scots-Irish, and Scottish.

 The most common language spoken in Dayton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Other Indo-European.